andresuarezschou/andresuarezschou/README.md

 - Exploring innovative approaches to backend integration.
 <br>

-🌍 Languages: english, danish, spanish
+🌍 Languages: english, danish, spanish <br>
 📫 How to reach me: andre_suarez_schou@hotmail.com

 This grasshopper chose the f12 key ... must be a web developer lol